perlsdiver/ITP-Labs/Spring24-Git/lesson-notes.md

 ## Examples

+Some intertesting uses of GitHub that may give you some ideas

 [Notation and Thought](https://github.com/kai-qu/notation), a collection of excerpts about notation systems and how they influence cognition.

 [Art of README](https://github.com/hackergrrl/art-of-readme), an entire repo and letter about writing a good README file.